pouchdb-community/pouchdb-dump-cli/README.md

 To load the dump file, use [pouchdb-load](https://github.com/nolanlawson/pouchdb-load).

-To dump from within your Node.js app instead of as a CLI, use [pouchdb-replication-stream](https://github.com/nolanlawson/pouchdb-replication-stream).
+To dump from within your JavaScript code (either in Node.js or in the browser), just use [pouchdb-replication-stream](https://github.com/nolanlawson/pouchdb-replication-stream) directly.

 Usage
 --------